auth0/docs/articles/connections/enterprise/adfs.md

 ---
 # Connect Your Application to Microsoft ADFS

-You will need to provide the following information to your Active Directory Federation Services (ADFS) administrator:
+To connect your application to Microsoft ADFS, you will need to provide the following information to your Active Directory Federation Services (ADFS) administrator:

 * Realm Identifier: `urn:auth0:${account.tenant}`
 * Endpoint: `https://${account.namespace}/login/callback` or `https://<YOUR CUSTOM DOMAIN>/login/callback`, if you are usinga  [custom domain](/custom-domains).

-::: panel Federation Metadata
+::: panel Federated Metadata
 The Federation Metadata file contains information about the ADFS server's certificates.
 If the Federation Metadata endpoint (`/FederationMetadata/2007-06/FederationMetadata.xml`) is enabled in ADFS, Auth0 can periodically (once a day) look for changes in the configuration, like a new signing certificate added to prepare for a rollover.
 Because of this, enabling the Federation Metadata endpoint is preferred to providing a standalone metadata file.
 If you provide a standalone metadata file, we will notify you via email when the certificates are close to their expiration date.
 :::

+You can use a script to to setup the connection or set it up manually.

 ## Scripted setup